 If the current situation has affected you, you can contact us by phone tollfree within New Zealand at 0508MUSICHELP, from Australia on 1 800 353 148, and from the rest of the world on +64 508 MUSICHELP (charges may apply).

 You can contact the service by email at email@example.com, or via the web at our Talk to Us Now page here.

 For more information about the MusicHelps Wellbeing Service, take a look at our website here.

-ALL ENQUIRIES TO THE MUSICHELPS WELLBEING SERVICE AND MUSICHELPS BENEVOLENT FUND ARE COMPLETELY CONFIDENTIAL.
+ALL ENQUIRIES TO THE MUSICHELPS WELLBEING SERVICE AND MUSICHELPS COVID-19 EMERGENCY GRANT ARE COMPLETELY CONFIDENTIAL.

 You can get free budget and financial crisis advice through the free MoneyTalks service here.
 Approaching this service earlier, rather than later, may make all the difference in successfully navigating the challenging times ahead.

 Dominion Law is a leading music & entertainment law firm that provides advice to creative people around the country, including music people that are internationally successful and those that are just starting out.
 To help those affected by the COVID-19 crisis, they are offering free advice to music people.
 Email them now at firstname.lastname@example.org .

 Leading music & entertainment accounting and business consultancy services firm Entertainmant Accounting Services have provided a summary of the government COVID-19 support package elements.
 Read the summary here.